ducktalez/plagih/README.md

 - Genetic Backpropagation
 - transforming the whole population into one graph, bottom to top.
 Do something with the "reversed" tree

+More ideas:
+- EM algo gp/nn process
+  Step 1: Train a gp process to replace a NN.
+  Step 2: Allow the pareto candidates as input to a nn, making the network smaller
+- propagate matrizes of gradual improvements

+Matrix

 ## Intro